-Kapsus catheter is an enabling technology that allows a safe, accurate, and controlled transseptal puncture from the Right Atrium to provide Left Atrial access.
-This device is ideal for interventional cardiologists and electrophysiologists seeking peace of mind during transseptal puncture procedures.
+Kapsus catheter is an enabling technology that allows a safe, accurate, and controlled transseptal puncture from the right atrium to provide left atrial access.
+This device is ideal for interventional cardiologists and electrophysiologists seeking tranquility during transseptal puncture procedures.

 How does it work?

 The device is introduced from the venous side and advanced until its distal tip is positioned in the superior vena cava.
 The housing is then deployed, anchoring the device in a temporary position.
 Once the septum is visualized, the physician can verify that the delivery system is perpendicular to the fossa ovalis and then perform the puncture.